RagtagOpen/cta-aggregator-docs/source/includes/_events.md

 # Events

-An Event Resource is a top-level resource that represents a call to action that has a locaiton.
+An Event Resource is a top-level resource that represents a call to action that has a location.

-kk

- contains the following attributes.
+It contains the following attributes.

 Name    | Type | Description
 --------- |  ----------- |  -----------